Political history of the Philippines: Post–People Power era

 Before the 2010 election, Arroyo's party nominated Gilberto Teodoro for president; however, some quarters suggested that Arroyo was secretly supporting Manny Villar, who was the front-runner at the time.
 The race changed following the death of former president Aquino, which led to her son Benigno Aquino III launching a campaign.
 Allegations of scandal led to Villar dropping in the polls, falling first behind Aquino, and then behind Estrada, who was running again following a pardon from Arroyo.
 Aquino embarked on an anti-corruption drive, saw the economy grow, and maintained high levels of popularity.
 It also sought to strengthen independent bodies, such as the Supreme Court and the Ombudsman.
 Overall, the Benigno Aquino administration was politically stable, seen as relatively clean, and had the highest ratings since Marcos.
 However, natural calamities, along with scams on the use of pork barrel and other discretionary funds coming to light, led to rising opposition in the final years of the administration.
 Such opposition became linked to perceptions about the failure of change within the wider political system, rather than to Aquino himself.

 In 2016, Aquino's handpicked successor, Mar Roxas, was decisively defeated by Davao City mayor Rodrigo Duterte in the 2016 Presidential Election.
 Duterte ran on a populist platform, winning votes from various socioeconomic classes, with particularly strong appeal to the middle classes.
 His election victory was propelled by growing public frustration over the tumultuous post-EDSA democratic governance, which favored political and economic elite over ordinary Filipinos.
-Duterte implemented a massive War on Drugs that resulted as of February 2022 in more than half of all barangays cleared of drugs but led to thousands of deaths.
+Duterte implemented a massive war on drugs that resulted as of February 2022 in more than half of all barangays cleared of drugs but led to thousands of deaths.
 The opposition, now primarily Liberal Party, pro-Aquino figures, opposed the killings, branding them as human rights abuses.
 Duterte then prioritized infrastructure spending, and sought to end the communist insurgency, formally declaring the Communist Party of the Philippines-New Peoples Army (CPP-NPA) as a terrorist group, creating a reintegration program for former rebels, and granting amnesty to eligible members.
 The administration made peace with the Moro Islamic Liberation Front, agreeing to expand and empower autonomy in Muslim areas, replacing the ARMM with the more powerful Bangsamoro region.
 The opposition was wiped out in the 2019 midterms, where all of its senatorial candidates lost, and only a handful of winners in the lower house.
 The Duterte government has largely continued Aquino's economic policies, including those focused on the poor.
 Its political policies have shown a shift towards illiberal democracy, with the politicization of legal institutions and less regard for checks and balances.

-Former senator and son of the late Ferdinand Marcos, Ferdinand Marcos Jr won the 2022 elections.
+Former senator and son of the late Ferdinand Marcos, Bongbong Marcos won the 2022 elections.
 This marked the family's return to Malacañang 36 years after the People Power Revolution which drove their family to exile.
 Duterte's daughter Sara Duterte also won as vice president.
 On 30 June 2022, Marcos was sworn in as the Philippine president and Sara Duterte was sworn in as vice-president.